Pakistan's former President Zardari arrested for money laundering | DW | 10.06.2019

 Read more: Ishaq Dar: Pakistani PM Imran Khan 'responsible for current economic mess'

 In 2018, Khan and his Pakistan Tehreek-e-Insaf (PTI) came to power after winning a narrow, outright majority in the last parliamentary elections on promises to improve the country's economy and boost employment.
-But critics say his government is yet to honor these commitment.
+But critics say his government has yet to honor these commitments.

 wmr/msh (AFP, AP, Reuters)